 Unlocking a Sprint phone

-Sprint says that domestic SIM card-based devices launched after 2015 will automatically unlock when they become eligible, but there is a process to unlock if your device doesn’t qualify.
+Sprint says that domestic SIM card-based devices launched after 2015 will automatically unlock when they become eligible, and that crowd of active phones is decreasing all the time.
+However, there is a process to unlock if your device doesn’t qualify.
 Before unlocking your Sprint phone, you’ll need to ensure your device and account meet the requirements below:

 - It must be a device from Sprint.